TrajectoryPower & geographyAI is splitting along US–China lines

 The US Commerce Department imposes the first major chip export controls on China, blocking sales of advanced AI chips.
 The semiconductor industry calls it the most aggressive export-control action since the Cold War.

-The US tightens the rules to close loopholes Nvidia had used to keep selling slightly-below-threshold chips into China.
+The US tightens the chip export controls to close loopholes Nvidia had used to keep selling slightly-below-threshold chips into China.
 The signal is that this is a long-term policy, not a one-off.

-DeepSeek releases V2, a Chinese model that matches GPT-4-class capability at a fraction of the cost.
+DeepSeek releases V2, a Chinese model that achieves GPT-4-class capability at a fraction of the cost.
 The launch breaks the assumption that the chip controls would freeze China's AI capability.

 Where things stand right now